Transforming Yorktown Victory Center into

 American Revolution Museum at Yorktown

 The Yorktown Victory Center continues to welcome visitors throughout construction, which started in mid-2012.
-A cornerstone for the new museum was dedicated on May 10, 2013.
 Early planning was funded by state appropriations and revenue generated by the Jamestown-Yorktown Foundation, the state agency that operates the Yorktown Victory Center.
 Building and exhibit construction and renovations to the site, including living-history areas, are funded by the Commonwealth of Virginia.
-Private donations to the Jamestown-Yorktown Foundation, Inc., will support elements of gallery and outdoor exhibits and educational resources.
+Private donations to the Jamestown-Yorktown Foundation, Inc., are supporting elements of gallery and outdoor exhibits and educational resources.

 Learn more about the American Revolution Museum at Yorktown: